 Interlocks must be selected in accordance with the frame size of the contactor as tabulated in Table No. 2.
 The mechanical interlock is mounted on the stop bracket of the contactor and requires no additional panel drilling.
-The interlock will operate satisfactorily at either of two contactor spacings as indicated in the table.
 Adjustment is obtained by moving the interlock mounting bracket.
 With one contactor energized and the other de-energized, all vertical play of the operating arm should be removed.
 Check the interlocking action to make sure that no binding occurs.